 Segmentation, targeting and positioning is a marketing process which helps you :-

-- divide the total market into smaller groups.
+- divide the total market into smaller segments.

-- define how you’re going to go after that group.
+- define how you’re going to go after that segment.

-It assumes you’ve already done some segmentation.
-That you’ve divided the total market into groups (segments) who share similar attributes, such as :-
+It assumes you’ve already identified segments, who share similar attributes, such as :-

 - demographic – e.g. age, gender, income levels.

 - occasion – e.g. time of day, usage location, special events.

 Targeting is when you compare segments with each other, and decide which have the most potential.
 You can use a tool called the market attractiveness model to make this comparison easier and more objective.

 First, you gather data about each segment.
 This should relate to factors which make a segment attractive.
 How big it is.
 How much customers spend.
 If it’s growing.
 And so on.